pietrobelloni/pietrobelloni.github.io/_pages/TaP.md

 ## Conference presentations (as invited speaker)

+-   *Measuring frailty in the elderly: an indicator based on a combination of classifiers*.
+IES2025 - 12th Scientific Meeting of the Statistics for the Evaluation and Quality of Services Group of the Italian Statistical Society.
+Brixen (Italy), 2025.
 -   *A simulation study to compare MARMOT adjustment and template matching in a multiple treatment framework*.
 4th International Conference on Data Science and Social Research.
 Naples (Italy), 2024.
 -   *Improving adverse drug event prediction using biochemical features extracted with ChemBERTa*.
 16th International Conference of the ERCIM WG on Computational and Methodological Statistics.
 Berlin